danishbelal/Primes/README.md

-What is Primes?
+What is Primes Workbench?
 ---------------
-Primes is a program for determining primes with multiple different methods.
+>Primes Workbench is a Application for determining primes with multiple different methods.
-You can export the primes to a file or utilize them for various mathematical uses.
+>You can export the primes to a file or utilize them for various mathematical uses.

 It was made for our school project:
 `Projektarbeit 2012/2013 Primzahlenberechnung mit Java`